Marsilea-viz/marsilea/docs/source/tutorial/upset.rst

 - A list of items and the sets that the item belongs to.
 - A binary table, columns are sets, rows are items.
 The value of 0 or 1 indicates if an item is in a set.

-Heatgraphy provides a utility class :class:`UpsetData <heatgraphy.upset.UpsetData>` to handle sets data.
+Heatgraphy provides a utility class :class:`UpsetData <marsilea.upset.UpsetData>` to handle sets data.
 It contains helpful methods to query information about different sets.

 Here we use the Top 1000 movies in IMDB database for illustration.